usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

     :language: bash

 =========================================================
-Tutorial 2: Reading Data from a Break Beam Sensor
+Tutorial 2: Read Data from a Break Beam Sensor
 =========================================================

 .. admonition:: Source Code for Tutorial 2